microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 ```
 #### Pip and Button customization

-The navigational buttons and pips can be customized via the PreviousButtonStyle, NextButtonStyle, SelectedPipStyle, and DefaultPipStyle.
+The navigational buttons and pips are able to be customized via the PreviousButtonStyle, NextButtonStyle, SelectedPipStyle, and DefaultPipStyle.

-As a note, setting the PreviousButtonStyle and NextButtonStyle can overwrite what is set in PreviousButtonVisibility and NextButtonVisibility.
+If the PreviousButtonStyle or NextButtonStyle sets the Visibility, Opacity, or IsEnabled properties on the navigational button, it will take precedence over PreviousButtonVisibility or NextButtonVisibility respectively.

-Additionally, the SelectedPipStyle and DefaultPipStyle can overwrite what is set in the theme resources.
+Similarly, the SelectedPipStyle and DefaultPipStyle will take precedence over the values in the theme resources.

 ![A prototype of five dots, the PipsPager, laid out horizontally with caret-style navigational arrows](images/PipsPager_CustomNavButtons.png)